History & Traditions

 - Make Indiana students more internationally competitive

-One of the report’s major recommendations led to the creation of the International School of Indiana in 1994.
+One of the report’s major recommendations led to the International School of Indiana creation in 1994.
+Since its founding in 1994, ISI has grown into a 3-year-old through Grade 12 school of some 500 students.

 By 2004, ISI saw its first graduating class, consisting of 8 students.